Updated: Jan 6

 Acquaint yourself with the Company, its Goals and Culture

-Doing this it will broaden your understanding of the organisation, the people, their roles, etc. and give you a better appreciation of your contribution to the organisation (The Bigger Picture) and not just your department.
+Doing this will broaden your understanding of the organisation, the people, their roles, etc., and give you a better appreciation of your contribution to the organisation (The Bigger Picture) and not just your department.

 Learn the Industry and the Competition

 Read as many publications about the company latest moves within the industry, any recent milestones, changes in government legislation, etc. (Follow a P.E.S.T.L.E model in your research)

 Your team lead, sales manager, the department head can brief you on any recent trends or changes that are not published.
 Also, a great source of information would be your new sales colleagues as they would have on the field experience.